Caroleq/caroleq.github.io/_posts/2024-09-02-Minimalistic-Magnetic-Loop-Antenna.md

 ## 2. Constructing the antenna

 ## 2.1 Loop
 The loop was made of soft copper wire.
-Its outer diameter was 10 mm and inner diameter was TODO.
-Overall length of the copper was TODO.
-Most of the wire formed magnetic loop.
+Its outer diameter was 10 mm and inner diameter was around 7.7mm.
+The loop circumference had around 2.95 m.
+I aimed at one quarter of wavelength for 28 MHz band.
+Since the 28 MHz wavelength is around 10.71 m, a quarter of the wavelength is 2.67 m.
+This was around 30 cm less than circumference of my loop, but this discrepancy was acceptable for me.
+At two ends of the loop the wire was prolonged by around 15 cm vertically to the loop plane.
+These additional pieces of wire served as location to mount capacitor, balloon etc. The loop was formed using pipe bender.
+Shape of the resulting was not an ideal circle.
+Length of the "diameter" (it was not a diameter to be precise) in shortest point was 91 cm and in the longest point it was 97 cm.
+Therefore area enclosed by the loop could vary between 0.65 $$m^2$$ and 0.74 $$m^2$$.
+For my needs this inaccuracy was acceptable.

 ## 2.1.
 Mast for the loop
 The loop needed a stable stand enabling moving the antenna from one place to another.
 One important aspect I had to keep in mind was that no metal elements should be present in the near of the loop - that would impact signal reception.
 From a few possible options I chose to construct a mast on which the loop could be hung.
 In wanted the mast to be at least two meters high so that the loop were placed on a reasonable height.
 The actual mast was constructed of polypropylene pipes.
 The pipes could be be easily connected one to another.
 I bought four pieces of polypropylene pipes (two pieces of TODO cm and two pieces of TODO cm) and two tee connectors.